 -

-Stir in the beef and chicken broths.
+Stir in the beef broth.
 Bring to a simmer, stirring occasionally.
-Make sure to scrape the bottom of the pot again.

 -